Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 **Known minor issues related to the printer emulator, Arduino side**

 - *Printing with Hamster Club may crash after a certain number of images due to spamming of the serial console with 0F command in double speed mode.
 Apart from that, printing with this game is rather stable.*
-- *Game Boy Camera have an escape command during packet transmission (push B to avoid cringe images to be printed in front of your parents).
+- *Game Boy Camera have an abort command during packet transmission.
 This command, which have no interest with an emulator, is not supported.*

 **Known minor issues related to the decoder, Matlab/GNU Octave side**